Great-B/CitiesTemperature/README.md

-reads weather data online and store in an Excel.
+This UIPath automation project reads the weather data of various cities from online and store into an Excel file.